 2. Get a table by the window – If there are no outdoor tables available, or it’s too cold, rainy, etc. there are other methods.
 One trick is to ask the reservations desk if you can have a table by the window when booking.
 If they say no, than ask when the next available seating is when a window is available.
 Don’t be embarrassed to push it and insist.
 They are there to serve you.

 3. Use fast lenses – Outdoor and window tables work during the daylight, but what about dining in the evening, when the sun is down and there’s nothing but the available light in the restaurant?
 This is where it gets tricky.
 For those with point-and-shoot cameras you don’t have many options.
-To achieve really brilliant results indoors, using dim light, you need to get yourself a DSLR (digital single lens reflex) camera, which has the ability to swap lenses.
+To achieve really brilliant results indoors, using dim light, you need to get yourself a DSLR (digital single lens reflex) camera or mirrorless camera, which has the ability to swap lenses.
 That is, one that doesn’t just have a single fixed lens.
-My favorite beginner camera is the Nikon D40.
-But any of the newer Canons, Nikons, etc. will work.
-I don’t use Nikon anymore, but I’ve found that you can get a really good deal on the D40 on eBay, or Amazon.
 The lens is really what matters.
 You want a fast lens.
 Meaning, a lens which lets in a lot of light.
 One that has a large aperture, (amount of light let in reflects aperture size) f1.8, or f2.8 lets in lots of light and are called large apertures, or fast lenses.
 Despite their small numbers.
 Anything smaller (f4.0 and above) and you’re going to have trouble.
 Unless you have IS (image stabilization) on your lens.

 4. Use image preview – I have found that having image preview on my camera works very well for restaurant photography.
 This is built-in to almost all point-and-shot cameras, but is still very limited on DSLRs.
 The reason I find it so helpful is because I don’t have to hold the camera up to my face to shoot.
 This can be very distracting when taking photos in nice restaurants especially.
 With image preview, you look at the LCD screen on the back of the camera and focus your photograph without having to bring the camera above your food.